— Software Development

 - Fully offline - no telemetry, no auto-update server, zero network dependencies in the Rust crate; the Tauri capability file enumerates every native API the app may touch

-- Win+V exclusion - copied secrets are tagged so they never enter Windows clipboard history; type-aware auto-clear wipes API keys after a configurable delay while leaving snippets and commands available to paste
+- Win+V exclusion (Windows) - on Windows, copied secrets are tagged so they never enter Win+V clipboard history (macOS/Linux use the standard clipboard); auto-clear wipes anything marked sensitive after a configurable delay, while leaving non-sensitive items (snippets, commands) available to paste

 Built with